Welcome, Robot Overlords. Please Don't Fire Us?

 My brother came from typesetting.
 Before digital layout tools like Quark, people and machinery were needed to layout something in print.
 Quark eliminated machinery, cut down the number of people needed to layout a publication.

 Back to my Mom's table.
 Both of us were knee deep in technology.
 I was telling my brother about how I was using this great new bbs called The Pipeline, where you could graphically connect to libraries around the world.
 I was young, excited about the possibilities.
 My brother wasn't near as optimistic.
-While we was doing well too, he couldn't help but think about the higher reaching effects of technology.
+While he was doing well too, he couldn't help but think about the higher reaching effects of technology.
 I can still remember the conversation as if it was yesterday.
 He said:

 "Entire gene pools will become unemployable.
 The government will have to pay people to stay home".
 I could see it, too.
 We're here.
 From the piece: